koleaby4/next_movie/README.md

 That approach allows us to retro-fit more fields to the `Movie` model<br>
 and populate them with real values from `full_json_details` field.

+### `Review` model

+The `Review` model within the `movies` app, was introduced to store information about movie reviews.<br>
+Each review record contains one single review.
+Reviews are are linked to respective movie via `movie` foreign key.

+During the development we came across movies with a very large number of reviews.<br>
+Persisting them all would've been time- and space-consuming.<br>
+To address unnecessary pressure on these resources it was decided to persist top n (by default n=5)  latest reviews.<br>
+If need be, that configuration can be changed in `movies_collector > get_movie_reviews()` function.

+### `CustomUser` model

+The `CustomUser` model within the `users` application was introduced to eliminate `username` field<br>
+from teh default user registration and authentication process.

+`CustomUser` objects are referenced by `Profile` model in the `profile` app via foreign keys.

+We also introduced `paid_for_membership` permission.<br>
+That permission is granted to the users who purchased `Prime Membership`<br>
+and indicates that these users should have access to premium features such as:
+  * movie reviews
+  * push notifications when new good movies are persisted
+  * personalised profile charts reflecting users' watching preferences

+### `Profile` model

+The `Profile` model within the `profile` app is used as a storage of information about the movies user marked as `watched`.

+On the one side, reference to the `users.CustomUser` model is maintained via `OneToOneField` Django models field.<br>
+On the other side, we utilise `ManyToManyField` to connect to `movies.Movie` model.

+`Profile` model also contains computationally-heavy `watched_movies_years`, `watched_movies_genres` and `watched_movies_average_rating` fields.
+Their values are dynamically recalculated by specialised `profile.signals` functions every time a movie is marked as `watched` / `unwatched`.

+This approach ensures that:
+1. correct values are available instantly when users navigate to the `profile` page
+2. respective values have to be calculated only when collection of watched movies has changed.

 # Deployment to heroku